 Preferred solution: Full refund.

-I didn't like: Being misled, Being dismissed, Mishandling of package and refusal to pay insurance claim.
+UPS Cons: Being misled, Being dismissed, Mishandling of package and refusal to pay insurance claim.